Desperate for soldiers, Ukraine weighs unpopular plan to expand the draft

 A PLAN TO DRAFT MORE MEN

-In Kyiv, the parliament is grappling with legislation that would enable the military to draft more men so that those already in battle can get more rest or even be relieved of duty.
+The legislation being discussed in parliament would enable the military to draft more men so that those already enlisted can get more rest or even be relieved of duty.

 An estimated 300,000 Ukrainian soldiers are currently fighting along the front line, while others serve elsewhere, lawmakers said.
 Putin has said twice as many Russian troops are in Ukraine.